jthulhu/beans/doc/src/concepts/parser.md

 > grammar in unambiguous, and even better if it belongs to a more
 > restrictive class of grammars called `LR(k)`.
 If you have ever used
 > tools like Bison, Menhir or Yacc, and you are trying to port
-> grammars from them to Beans, good new!
+> grammars from them to Beans, good news!
 These tools force your
-> grammars to be in such a restricted class (to have excellent
+> grammars to be in that restricted class (for the sake of
 > performance), and so will also lead to fast parsing with Beans.

 ## Priority